gridap/Tutorials/docs/src/index.md

 $ julia --project=.

 ```
-and instantiate and build the environment again
+and instantiate the environment and build the notebooks again
 ```
 # Type ] to enter in pkg mode
 Tutorials> instantiate

-Tutorials> build
+# Type Ctrl+C to get back to command mode
+julia> include("deps/build.jl")
 ```

 Done!